Key takeaways

 Apple Translation Framework — the on-device default

-For most iOS use cases inside the 16-language envelope, Apple’s built-in framework is the right starting point.
-It’s free, runs locally, complies with GDPR / HIPAA / COPPA without paperwork, and ships with the OS.
-The session API was production-ready as of iOS 17.4 and now supports configurable confidence thresholds and language-pair availability checks.
+For most iOS use cases inside its supported language set, Apple’s built-in framework is the right starting point.
+It’s free, runs locally, complies with GDPR, HIPAA and COPPA without paperwork, and ships with the OS.
+The session API has been production-ready since iOS 18 and supports availability checks per language pair.

 A minimal SwiftUI translation session